 Later that afternoon, the Range board of directors held a special telephonic meeting.
 Mr. Ventura provided a further update of Range's evaluation of a potential transaction with Memorial and described the recent discussions with Memorial.
 Mr. Poole commented on Memorial's request that the Range board of directors consider electing one independent member of the Memorial board of directors to the Range board of directors.
 Mr. Ventura then reviewed the status of discussions regarding a possible exchange ratio and potential lock-up terms.
+With respect to the lock-up, it was the consensus of the Range board of directors that it was willing to exclude the shares of Range common stock issued in the merger to NGP's limited partner investors for the lock-up, given that those shares would represent only 8% of Range's total shares of outstanding common stock after the merger.
+It was also the consensus of the Range board of directors that it would be acceptable, as part of an overall resolution of issues, to reduce the post-closing lock-up period from 180 days to 90 days for NGP and the other parties to the voting and support agreement, including Mr. Graham.
 A representative from Credit Suisse then summarized the discussions that Credit Suisse had had with Barclays and Morgan Stanley at the request of the Range board of directors.
 After Credit Suisse's summary, the Range board of directors, with the assistance of Range's management, and representatives of Credit Suisse and Sidley, had an extensive discussion regarding the lock-up issue.
 A partner from Sidley then reviewed with the Range board of directors the current issues under discussion with Vinson & Elkins regarding the terms of a merger agreement, including the interim operating covenants, certain terms regarding possible termination of the agreement, termination fee payment terms and terms regarding a smaller fee in a no vote scenario.